carpentries-incubator/singulairty-introduction/_episodes/05-singularity-docker.md

 ---
-title: "Using Docker images with Singularity"
+title: "Using Docker images with Apptainer"
 teaching: 5
 exercises: 10
 questions:
-- "How do I use Docker images with Singularity?"
+- "How do I use Docker images with Apptainer?"
 objectives:
-- "Learn how to run Singularity containers based on Docker images."
+- "Learn how to run Apptainer containers based on Docker images."
 keypoints:
-- "Singularity can start a container from a Docker image which can be pulled directly from Docker Hub."
+- "Apptainer can start a container from a Docker image which can be pulled directly from Docker Hub."
 ---

-## Using Docker images with Singularity
+## Using Docker images with Apptainer

-Singularity can also start containers directly from Docker images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.
+Apptainer can also start containers directly from Docker images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.

-While Singularity doesn't actually run a container using the Docker image (it first converts it to a format suitable for use by Singularity), the approach used provides a seamless experience for the end user.
-When you direct Singularity to run a container based on pull a Docker image, Singularity pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Singularity SIF image.
+While Apptainer doesn't actually run a container using the Docker image (it first converts it to a format suitable for use by Apptainer), the approach used provides a seamless experience for the end user.
+When you direct Apptainer to run a container based on pull a Docker image, Apptainer pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Apptainer SIF image.

 For example, moving on from the simple _Hello World_ examples that we've looked at so far, let's pull one of the [official Docker Python images](https://hub.docker.com/_/python).
 We'll use the image with the tag `3.9.6-slim-buster` which has Python 3.9.6 installed on Debian's [Buster](https://www.debian.org/releases/buster/) (v10) Linux distribution:

 ~~~
-$ singularity pull python-3.9.6.sif docker://python:3.9.6-slim-buster
+$ apptainer pull python-3.9.6.sif docker://python:3.9.6-slim-buster
 ~~~
 {: .language-bash}